 One of the legacies of the Lichhavis is the Changu Narayan Temple near Bhaktapur, a UNESCO world heritage site (cultural), which dates back to the 5th Century.
 In the early 7th Century, Amshuvarma, the first Thakuri king took over the throne from his father-in-law who was a Lichhavi.
 He married off his daughter Bhrikuti to the famous Tibetan King Tsrong Tsen Gampo thus establishing good relations with Tibet.
 The Lichhavis brought art and architecture to the valley but the golden age of creativity arrived in 1200 A.D with the Mallas.

 During their 550 year rule, the Mallas built numerous temples and splendid palaces with picturesque squares.
-It was also during their rule that society and the cities became well organized; religious festivals were introduced and literature, music and art were encouraged.
-After the death of Yaksha Malla, the valley was divided into three kingdoms: Kathmandu (Kantipur), Bhaktapur (Bhadgaon) and Patan (Lalitpur).
-Around this time, the Nepal as we know it today was divided into about 46 independent principalities.
+It was also during their rule that society and the cities became well organized; religious festivals were introduced and literature, music, and art were encouraged.
+After the death of Yaksha Malla, the valley was divided into three kingdoms: Kathmandu (Kantipur), Bhaktapur (Bhadgaon), and Patan (Lalitpur).
+Around this time, Nepal as we know it today was divided into about 46 independent principalities.
 One among these was the kingdom of Gorkha with a Shah ruler.
 Much of Kathmandu Valley’s history around this time was recorded by Capuchin friars who lived in the valley on their way in and out of Tibet.

 An ambitious Gorkha King named Prithvi Narayan Shah embarked on a conquering mission that led to the defeat of all the kingdoms in the valley (including Kirtipur which was an independent state) by 1799.
 Instead of annexing the newly acquired states to his kingdom of Gorkha, Prithvi Narayan decided to move his capital to Kathmandu establishing the Shah dynasty which ruled unified Nepal from 1799 to 2008 A. D.